 Hotel programs have also been gradually requiring more points for reward nights.

 Should You Pay Cash or Rapid Rewards?

 Like most airlines, Southwest uses a dynamic pricing model where flights cost more on peak travel days and prime flight times.
 But flyers that have been monitoring award flight prices will be the first to notice the sudden jump.
 Flyers will need to compare different travel dates, flight times, and routes to find the best value.

 Despite this devaluation, Rapid Rewards can be some of the most valuable frequent flyer miles.
 Southwest may also require fewer points than the legacy carriers for the same route.
 Plus, your first two checked bags fly free which is also a hidden saving if you check baggage.

 As many people have been accumulating points during the pandemic, it can be best to redeem Rapid Rewards.
 Even though award flights require more points, using points that you already have can reduce your cash expenses if you’re in a tough financial situation.

 If you need a few more points, don’t forget that Southwest is a Chase Sapphire transfer partner.
 You can transfer Ultimate Rewards in 1,000-point increments at a 1:1 ratio.

+All three Southwest consumer cards come with the same signup bonus: earn 75,000 bonus points after spending $3,000 on purchases in the first 3 months.
 Cards with this bonus offer include the Southwest Rapid Rewards® Priority Credit Card, the Southwest Rapid Rewards® Premier Credit Card, and the Southwest Rapid Rewards® Plus Credit Card.
 Additionally, all three cards get 25% back on inflight purchases.

 Related: Best Southwest Credit Cards